JohanVer/SMSnet/README.md

 ## Models
 The models can be downloaded here:
-This repo contains the models trained on City-Kitti-Motion using EFS and without EFS on inf range
+This repo contains the models trained on City-Kitti-Motion using EFS and without EFS on inf range and 40m range
 - Link1 (With EFS)
 - Link2 (Without EFS)